Bridget Glomski, M.D.

 Setting up your appointment for your first pelvic exam, including a Pap test, can be nerve-wracking.
-Even though it's the most accurate way to screen for cervical cancer and HPV, the uncertainty of what it all entails still leaves questions.
+Even though it's the most accurate way to screen for cervical cancer and HPV, the uncertainty of what it all entails can still leave questions.

 Here are a few things you should know before your first exam:

-- There are some things to avoid beforehand.
-Two days before your Pap test, avoid intercourse, vaginal creams, suppositories, medicine and the use of douches, as these may obscure abnormal cells.
+Two days before your Pap test, avoid intercourse, vaginal creams, suppositories, medicine and douches, as these may obscure abnormal cells.

-- To groom or not to groom?
-However you take care of your body, keep doing it.
+However you take care of your body, you should keep doing it.
 It is important for you to feel comfortable during your first exam.

 Here's what you'll encounter during your first exam: